crazyhottommy/pyflow_seurat_parameter/README.md

 ```

-If you do not want to install `Seurat` yourself, a singularity container image is available if you evoke snakemake:
+If you do not want to install `Seurat` yourself, a singularity container image is available if you evoke snakemake (This is for Seurat V3 only):

 ```
 snakemake --use-singularity